Harry Huang

-Henry Huang (born 25 August 2001) is an English badminton player.
+Harry Huang (黄涵瑞 (Huáng Hán Ruì); born 25 August 2001) is an English badminton player.

 Career

 Huang started playing club badminton for the All Stars in Milton Keynes and won the U15 singles European gold medal.
 He attended the University of Nottingham.

 Huang came to prominence in 2023, after winning the Egypt International in Cairo.

 In 2024, he became the English singles champion.
 He was seeded number one for the men's singles at the English National Badminton Championships and justified his seeding beating Cholan Kayan in the final to win his first national title.